kcakar/StudyNotes/German/A2 notes.md

     - (I like to spend my free time with Severin and Mia because they are active and funny.)
   - Pia fragt Paula nach ihrer Meinung, denn Paula ist immer sehr ehrlich.
     - (Pia asks Paula for her opinion because Paula is always very honest.)

 ___
+# German Moods
+  In German grammar, "mood" refers to the grammatical category that indicates the speaker's attitude toward the action or state of the verb.
+It helps convey the speaker's intention, whether it's making a statement, asking a question, giving a command, expressing possibility, or conveying hypothetical situations.

+  There are three main moods in German: Indicative, Subjunctive, and Imperative.
+Each mood serves different purposes and is used in various contexts to express different attitudes or intentions in sentences.

+  ### 1. Indicative Mood (Indikativ)
+  The indicative mood is used for making statements, asking questions, or expressing facts and reality.

+  **Examples:**
+  - Statement: *Ich gehe zur Schule.* (I go to school.)
+  - Question: *Gehst du zur Schule?* (Do you go to school?)
+  - Fact: *Die Sonne scheint.* (The sun is shining.)

+  ### 2. Subjunctive Mood (Konjunktiv)

+  #### a.
+Subjunctive I (Konjunktiv I)

+  Subjunctive I is used for indirect speech, reported speech, and to express polite requests or wishes.

+  **Examples:**
+  - Indirect Speech: *Er sagte, er sei müde.* (He said he was tired.)
+  - Reported Speech: *Sie behauptete, sie könne gut singen.* (She claimed she could sing well.)
+  - Polite Request: *Ich hätte gerne eine Tasse Kaffee.* (I would like a cup of coffee.)

+  #### b.
+Subjunctive II (Konjunktiv II)

+  Subjunctive II is used to express hypothetical situations, wishes, desires, or unreal conditions.
+It's also used in indirect speech, especially for expressing doubt or uncertainty.

+  **Examples:**
+  - Hypothetical Situation: *Wenn ich reich wäre, würde ich um die Welt reisen.* (If I were rich, I would travel around the world.)
+  - Wish: *Ich wünschte, es wäre Sommer.* (I wish it were summer.)
+  - Unreal Condition: *Wenn ich mehr Zeit hätte, würde ich mehr lesen.* (If I had more time, I would read more.)

+  ### 3. Imperative Mood (Imperativ)

+  The imperative mood is used to give commands, instructions, or requests.

+  **Examples:**
+  - Command: *Komm hierher!* (Come here!)
+  - Instruction: *Öffnen Sie bitte das Fenster.* (Please open the window.)
+  - Request: *Hilf mir, bitte.* (Help me, please.)

+___
 # German Conjunctions for B1 Level